●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 Safety Notices:

-・Due to its status as a national park, open flames are not permitted anywhere on Mt.
-Shiude.
+・Due to its status as a national park, open flames are prohibited anywhere on Mt.
+Shiude ・Barbecuing and the use of burners are prohibited at the summit and in the summit parking lot.

 ・Drones are prohibited.
 During Sakura Season, Mt.
 Shiude is considered to be an event space; Japanese law prohibits the use of drones in highly-populated areas such as events.